Continuous Home Insurance Coverage: Why It Matters for Your Rates

 How much can a lapse in home insurance raise my rates?

-A coverage gap can raise your premiums anywhere from 10% to 50% above standard market rates, depending on how long the lapse lasted, the reason for it, and the insurer's underwriting guidelines.
-In high-risk areas like Florida or California, the impact can be even more severe, with some homeowners being pushed into state FAIR Plans that carry premiums double the market average.
+Based on real 2025 to 2026 case examples, a coverage gap can raise your premiums 20% to 40% or more above standard market rates, depending on the length of the lapse, the reason for it, and the insurer's underwriting guidelines.
+In high-risk states like Florida, California, and Louisiana, the impact can be even more severe, with some homeowners pushed into state FAIR Plans that cost thousands more per year.
 The longer the gap, the more damage it does to your coverage profile.

 How long does a home insurance lapse stay on my record?

-Coverage history and claims data are typically tracked for 5 to 7 years through the CLUE database maintained by LexisNexis.
+Coverage history and claims data are typically tracked for up to 7 years through the CLUE database maintained by LexisNexis, which collects data from more than 90% of U.S. home insurers.
 Any gaps, non-renewals, or claim activity during this window can be reviewed by insurers when you apply for a new policy or renew an existing one.
-This is why acting quickly to restore coverage — and documenting your explanation — is so important after any lapse occurs.
+This is why acting quickly to restore coverage, and documenting your explanation, is so important after any lapse occurs.

 Can I be denied home insurance because of a past lapse?